TobiasSackmann/ml-weather-monitoring-environment/README.md

 Usage
 -----
-* After cloning this repository, you should update the modules with `git submodule update --init --recursive`
-* Create your .tfvars file with the variables defined in the terraform/variables.tf
 * Execute the setup.sh script from the setup direcory.
-It might be necessary to execute the fololowing steps manually, as sometimes the virtual machine is not directly ready after being created.
+    * First Create a inventory.yml.
+It should look like this example.
-    * ```shell
+        ```shell
-        pushd ../k3s-ansible/
-        ansible-playbook ./playbook/site.yml -i ../setup/inventory.yml
-        popd
+        ---
+        k3s_cluster:
+        children:
+            server:
+            hosts:
+                192.168.178.196
         ```
+    * Execute the install playbook.
-    * ```shell
+        ```shell
-        ansible-playbook deploy-tig-stack.yml -i ./inventory.yml
+        ansible-playbook install.yml -i ./inventory.yml
         ```
 * In case you do not have DNS in you network you need to amend you /etc/hosts file by adding the following entries.
 1.2.3.4 should be replaced by the ip of your new virtual VM.
     ```shell